-With an estimated four million wearers in the UK, contact lenses are a convenient alternative to glasses, offering users a lightweight and discreet way to keep their eyes happy and healthy, not to mention they are just as easy to get your hands on as glasses with online stores like Pure Optical.
+With an estimated four million wearers in the UK, contact lenses are a convenient alternative to glasses, offering users a lightweight and discreet way to keep their eyes happy and healthy.
+They are just as easy to get your hands on as glasses with online stores.
 But for your contact lenses to be effective, they need to be worn and cared for properly.
-We take a peek at some of the big dos and don’ts in the world of contact lenses.
+We take a peek at some of the big dos and don’ts in contact lenses.

 Follow your optician’s advice.

 Your lenses have been prescribed for you and need to be worn as directed by your eye specialist.

 Following your optician’s advice will also help to protect your new lenses and ensure you are not risking your own eye health.

 Wash your hands before handling, inserting, or removing your contact lenses.